-Another TV cover story of note, in the April ’86 issue, showcased the work of cinematographer Brianne Murphy, ASC on the network series Highway to Heaven — dozens of episodes over four seasons.
+Another TV cover story of note, in the April ’86 issue, showcased the work of cinematographer Brianne Murphy, ASC on the network series Highway to Heaven.
 She was not only the first woman cinematographer to be featured on the cover of AC, but the first to be invited to join the Society, in 1980, and to serve on its Board of Governors.

 First-person stories often provided readers with a sense of immediacy — bringing them closer to the artists they admired.
 These articles included Vilmos Zsigmond, ASC, HSC’s piece on shooting the epic Western Heaven’s Gate (AC Nov. ’80); Sven Nykvist, ASC discussing his 1930s drama Cannery Row (AC April ’81); Steven Spielberg, Douglas Slocombe, BSC and Edlund explaining their contributions and collaborations throughout the production of Raiders of the Lost Ark (AC Nov. ’81); Jost Vacano, ASC, BVK describing his tour of duty on Das Boot (AC Dec. ’82); and cinematographer Thomas Mauch chronicling the production of Werner Herzog’s Fitzcarraldo (AC Aug. ’83).
 Each piece offers a unique voice, with the filmmakers speaking for themselves.